flybywiresim/aircraft/docs/a320-simvars.md

     - The delta (deviation) from international standard atmosphere temperature. -1000000 when unavailable.
       {number}: 1 or 3

+- A32NX_ADIRS_IR_{number}_PITCH
+    - Degrees
+    - The pitch angle of the aircraft. -1000000 when unavailable.

+- A32NX_ADIRS_IR_{number}_ROLL
+    - Degrees
+    - The roll angle of the aircraft. -1000000 when unavailable.

 ## Autopilot System

 - A32NX_FMA_LATERAL_MODE